open-source-tabletop/cadence-wargame-system/collections/_shadow-war/guardian-chapters.md

 | :-------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :------------ |
 | Guardian Marine       | 5   | 5"  | 3+  | 3+  | 4   | 4   | -             |

-**Equipment**: A Guardian is equipped with a Heavy Pistol, Combat Knife, and Frag Grenade.
+**Equipment**: A Guardian is equipped with a Heavy Pistol and Combat Knife.
 A Guardian is also equipped with either a Heavy Rifle or Ripper Sword.

 #### Guardian Rangers